Human beings love to be busy. It’s a rare person who’s content to merely sit with her or his own twiddling thumbs.

 Welcome to Carding, Vermont where life always includes a dash of the unexpected.
-Carding is the small town (population 3,700 or so) that no one can seem to find on a map of the Green Mountain State.
-But you can find it any time, right here in the Carding Chronicles and in the four novels of Carding, Vermont, The Road Unsalted, Thieves of Fire, The Dazzling Uncertainty of Life, and Lights in Water, Dancing.
+You can find the little town that no one can seem to find on a map right here in the Carding Chronicles and in the four novels of Carding, Vermont, The Road Unsalted, Thieves of Fire, The Dazzling Uncertainty of Life, and Lights in Water, Dancing.

 If you haven’t already, don’t forget to subscribe to the Chronicle by clicking the link on this page.
 That way, you’ll never miss a story.